paapaabdullahm/php-fpm/README.md

+# Docker based Laravel PHP FastCGI Process Manager

+PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.

+These features include:

+- Adaptive process spawning (NEW!)
+- Basic statistics (ala Apache's mod_status) (NEW!)
+- Advanced process management with graceful stop/start
+- Ability to start workers with different uid/gid/chroot/environment and different php.ini (replaces safe_mode)
+- Stdout & stderr logging
+- Emergency restart in case of accidental opcode cache destruction
+- Accelerated upload support
+- Support for a "slowlog"
+- Enhancements to FastCGI, such as fastcgi_finish_request() - a special function to finish request & flush all data while continuing to do something time-consuming (video converting, stats processing, etc.)

-# The following extensions have been enabled in addition to the core extensions
+### The following extensions have been enabled in addition to the core extensions

 [PHP Modules]
 01. bcmath